 Before the work starts user had to log in.
 After it’s done successfully user will be redirected to the page with the tasks list and their current statuses.
 Task status can assume one of the following values: In progress, Queued, Completed successfully, Completed with an error.

 The queue is updated in real time by connecting to the server through WebSockets, so there is no need to refresh the page each time you need actual information.

 Instead of conclusion

-To succeed and gain competitive advantage each company involved into manufacturing needs focus on experts acquisition.
+To succeed and gain a competitive advantage each company involved in manufacturing needs to focus on experts’ acquisition.
 Without such knowledge and experience, accelerated investment does not make sense.
 In case it can’t be done in-house then outsource, but not standing still.
 Make a move before it’s not too late.